PyRepair/maniple/training-data/test-LLM-facts-summary/pandas/84/bug_report_1.md

-Based on the bug report and the provided information, here are some useful facts to help fix the bug:
+Based on the given information, here are the useful facts for fixing the bug in the function `_unstack_multiple`:

-1. The error occurs when unstacking a MultiIndex with tuple names, such as `('A', 'a')`.
-2. The function `_unstack_multiple` fails when obtaining level numbers with the `index._get_level_number` method.
+1. The function `_unstack_multiple` is being called with multiple types of `clocs`:
-3. The failing test cases provide specific examples of input data and the expected output.
-4. The bug seems to be related to the way the level numbers are handled for MultiIndexes with tuple names.

-I hope this information helps!
-Let me know if you need further assistance.
+   - Case 1: `clocs` is a tuple containing a single multi-level index.
+   - Case 2: `clocs` is a tuple containing a multi-level index and a single level index.
+   - Case 3: `clocs` is also a tuple containing a multi-level index and a single level index.

+2. The failing test highlights that the error occurs when trying to retrieve the level number for the multi-level index.
+This error is manifested in the KeyError: 'Level not found'.

+3. The bug happens during the processing of multi-level indexes, which suggests there might be an issue with indexing or handling multi-level indexes.

+4. The expected value and type of the final results are provided, including the correct structure of the `unstacked` DataFrame, new levels, new names, new codes, and new columns.

+5. The test cases are clear and comprehensive, covering multiple scenarios with different input combinations.

+These facts can guide the debugging and fixing of the issue in the `_unstack_multiple` function.